JuniorJedi490/HermitCraftS7Map/README.md

 1. Current bases are marked with gold text instead of the white text indicating other builds.
 2. The actual location is marked as a head of the builder or with a Minecraft item.
 The corresponding text label is either below the head or attached with a line.
 3. All locations are approximate; however, I have attempted to ensure that each build at least overlaps the corresponding head.
+4. If you use this map as your desktop background, icons near the edges may be off screen.
+On my computer, this currently affects the map district.

 # FAQ:
 - Where is xB?